AlexHartog/training_log/README.md

 - [x] Fix migrations in docker compose.
 What is happening?
 It thinks it's on version 1
 - [x] Migrations still causing issues.
 How do we deal with migrations if database is not in line with database
 - [x] Max port part of .env with a default
+- [x] Make port for nginx configurable
+- [] Read about NGINX
+- [] Fix static files for development server

 ## Notes